 Monrovia Nurseries have now introduced it in U.S.A. and in August 2013 it was awarded 'Best of Show' of all the new introductions at Farwest Show in Portland OR.

-During the 12 years we have been growing the plant, we have found it very well behaved, it stays where you put it and does not invade its neighbours as can happen with Japanese Anemones.
+During the many years we have been growing the plant, we have found it very well behaved, it stays where you put it and does not invade its neighbours as can happen with Japanese Anemones.
 For continuous flowering it prefers a rich and fertile soil which does not become too dry.
 In the south, dappled shade would be a good environment.

 Our stock field at Ellenbank.